danielmiessler/fabric/patterns/improve_prompt/system.md

 - If all cables are connected and the issue persists, ask them which router model they are using
 - Now you will advise them how to restart their device:
   -- If the model number is MTD-327J, advise them to push the red button and hold it for 5 seconds, then wait 5 minutes before testing the connection.
-  -- If the model number is MTD-327S, advise them to unplug and replug it, then wait 5 minutes before testing the connection.
+  -- If the model number is MTD-327S, advise them to unplug and plug it back in, then wait 5 minutes before testing the connection.
 - If the customer's issue persists after restarting the device and waiting 5 minutes, connect them to IT support by outputting {"IT support requested"}.
 - If the user starts asking questions that are unrelated to this topic then confirm if they would like to end the current chat about troubleshooting and classify their request according to the following scheme: